nexiality/documentation/commands/web/savePageAs(var,sessionIdName,url).md

 ---

 ### Description

-- This command is to save the session of the page into variable.
+This command saves the content of a URL into variable.
+One can use `sessionIdName` to selectively pass on specific cookie name/value pair from current web page into the request of the `url`.
+If no session cookie is available or required, one can specify `(null)` or `(blank)` for `sessionIdName`.

-- In other words the command will save the desired session into variable and pass or else fail otherwise.
+The content of the specified `url`, if successfully downloaded, will be saved as text to the specified `var`.

 ### Parameters

-- **var** - this parameter is a variable to store the session
+- **var** - this parameter is a variable to store the session.
-- **sessionIdName** - this parameter is the name or ID of the current session on the page.
+- **sessionIdName** - name of the session cookie, if any, to pass from current web page to the specified `url`.
-- **url** - this parameter is the url from which session need to be identified.
+- **url** - the url from which the content would be saved to `var`.

 ### Example
 **Script**:<br/>
 ![](image/savePageAs_01.png)

 **Output**:<br/>
  ![](image/savePageAs_02.png)

 ### See Also
 - [`savePageAsFile(sessionIdName,url,fileName)`](savePageAsFile(sessionIdName,url,fileName))